So far 'presidential' Trump no more a uniter than candidate Trump

 But from his point of view, why should he?

 Trump and his transition team are basking in vindication after winning a famous election victory that the pundits and the political establishment told him for months would be impossible.
 His Cabinet nominees and senior advisers have skewed to the right, some causing controversy of their own.
-His "Thank you" tour which began in Ohio this week and will make more stops in Iowa and North Carolina in the coming days, focuses in states he won.
+His "thank you" tour which began in Ohio this week and will make more stops in Iowa and North Carolina in the coming days, focuses in states he won.
 And with a Republican Congress, Trump doesn't necessarily need a lot of Democrats and other opponents to govern.

 Yet while Trump has reached out to previous critics like Mitt Romney as part of meetings with a parade of cabinet hopefuls and other would-be influencers -- and found time to launch a Twitter war with China -- his outreach hasn't extended to the 65 million Americans who voted for someone else.